 In addition, case studies can help generate new business in other ways.
 When discussed with other clients and prospects, they help build credibility.
 Having these success stories to share can help open doors that otherwise might have been shut.

-How to Share Success Stories With Your Sales Team to Make an Impact
+How to Share Success Stories With Your Sales Team

 When big wins happen within your organization, be mindful that it’s important to share these accomplishments with your team.
 Not just what happened but why and how it happened.
 To effectively share case studies and success stories on big account wins, let the seller share how they discovered the account, qualified the account, started the conversation, and got to the close.